ST THOMAS

 Science

 Science is one of the core subjects of the National Curriculum, often relating to many other subject areas.
-Science allows children the opportunity to explore and understand the world around them as well as the uses and impact of science today and for the future.
-The children work scientifically in their activities in each year group so that they will build on the knowledge and skills they learn as they move through the school.
+It allows children the opportunity to explore and understand the world around them, as well as the uses and impact of science today and for the future.
+The children work scientifically in their activities in each year group so that they build on the knowledge and skills they learn as they move through the school.

-When planning, teachers consider the overall Learning Objective; a focus for the objective and the resulting Success Criteria in order to ensure that children develop secure understanding of each key block of knowledge and concepts in order to progress to the next stage.
+When planning, teachers consider the overall Learning Objective; a focus for the objective and the resulting Success Criteria to ensure that children develop secure understanding of each key block of knowledge and concepts needed to progress to the next stage.
+Through personalised scaffolding, targeted resources, and inclusive teaching approaches, we ensure that all pupils—regardless of starting point—can make sustained and confident progress within the Science curriculum.

 IMPLEMENTATION